qlan3/gym-games/README.md

-# gym-pygame
+# Gym PyGame
 This is a gym version of PyGame learning environment.
+The default observation is a non-visual state representation of the game.

+## Environments

+- Catcher-v0
+- FlappyBird-v0
+- Pixelcopter-v0
+- PuckWorld-v0
+- Pong-v0

+A detailed explaination of games can be find [here](https://pygame-learning-environment.readthedocs.io/en/latest/user/games.html).

 ## Installation